You have turned-in this assignment. You can review the lesson and see your previous answers.

 There are various ways to find this, but we've used the location tool in ArcGIS Online and the selected option which gives us decimal degrees, which is abbreviated to DD, which GIS can use very easily.

-How accurate is this?
-Well, using six decimal places as we have with this georeferenced, a simple ruler can help us to appreciate that this provides a precise location on the planet to an accuracy of a circle with a diameter of just 111 millimetres.
+Well, using six decimal places as we have with this georeference, a simple ruler can help us to appreciate that this provides a precise location on the planet to an accuracy of a circle with a diameter of just 111 millimeters.

-Such precision becomes very useful if we're comparing places or sites for fieldwork which are quite close to each other.
+Such precision becomes very useful if we're comparing places or sites for fieldwork, which are quite close to each other.

-So how can we georeference our primary data?
-Here we see a GCSE student measuring river depth and width attributes, so later they can calculate the cross-sectional area of a river channel in square metres.
+Here we see a GCSE student measuring river depth and width attributes, so later they can calculate the cross-sectional area of a river channel in square meters.

 In other words, CSA for short.

-When measuring such attributes of a river channel, we need to record the precise location of the site, and there are different options for doing so.
+When measuring such attributes of a river channel, we need to record the precise location of the site and there are different options for doing so.

-Or another way is to mark the location on traditional map and then use GIS later to georeference the location.
+Or another way is to mark the location on a traditional map and then use GIS later to georeference the location.

 As well as the georeferenced location, it's important to record other information which can be used by GIS.